Cram Racing Enterprises: 2020

 In a partnership with Fast Track Racing, Cram Racing Enterprises would make their debut in the ARCA Menards Series West in the 2020 season-finale at Phoenix with Erickson in the No. 10 Chevrolet and Chris Hacker in the No. 12 Toyota.
 Hacker joined the team to make one start in 2020.

 2021

 The team would return to run the 2021 season-opener at Daytona as well as at Talladega with Benny Chastain piloting their No. 94 entry to 20th and 21st place finishes, respectively.
 They had also ran the annual test with Alex Sedgwick, Dawson Cram, and Bryce Haugeberg.

-At Charlotte the team tabbed Chris Hacker who was originally supposed to drive at Daytona but was forced to sit out after contracting COVID-19, to drive the car and would end up coming home in 10th, the team and drivers first ever top 10 in the series.
+At Charlotte the team tabbed Chris Hacker to drive the car.
+Hacker was originally supposed to drive at Daytona, but was forced to sit out after missing the winter test due to contracting COVID-19.
+He would end up coming home in 10th, the team and driver's first ever top 10 in the series.